vdc1703/COMP5130F2018/HW6/readme.md

 - Register is not working.
 Somehow CAPTCHA is not working with weblab.
 I will remove it to make it simple and easy for everyone can register.

+**Summary**

-Summary: Right now, all I did is just a template and basic functions for Image Gallery.
+Right now, all I did is just a template and basic functions for Image Gallery.
 There are many bugs need to fix.
 Belong that, I plan to use bootstrap to make the website look better and it also can help the website run on Mobile Devices.